If you have an intestinal blockage, food and stool may not be able to move freely. It is also called an intestinal obstruction.

 Treatment for your intestinal blockage will depend on the cause.

 Many blockages will open up on their own with supportive care.
 It would be good to avoid surgery since it can sometimes cause more scarring.
 Your healthcare provider might recommend that you not eat until your symptoms improve or limit you to clear liquids.
 After this, a “low-residue” diet may be advised to try to get things moving.
-This diet includes foods and liquids, such as yogurt, which will not add to the blockage.
+This diet includes foods and liquids such as yogurt that will not add to the blockage.

 Your healthcare provider may use a small, flexible tube to take intestinal contents out until the bowel blockage is cleared, instead of more invasive surgery.
-You will need intravenous fluids and may need electrolyte replacement.
+You will need IV (intravenous) fluids and may need electrolyte replacement.
 You may also need pain medicine.

-If your intestine is fully blocked (no food or stool can move through), immediate surgery is needed.
+If your intestine is fully blocked (no food or stool can move through), you will need surgery right away.
 The goal is to remove the blockage and repair your organs.

 Complications of intestinal blockage can include: